GaryOderNichts/garyhax/docs/docs.md

-# Garyhax
+# Garydocs
 Hi and welcome to the docs.
+Random things that are worth noting will be written down here.